Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Preliminaries

 We introduce the \textit{Teichmüller space} and its fat graph description.

-\begin{defn} Teichmüller space $\mathcal T_{g,s}$ is the space of complex structures on a genus $g$ surface with $s$ holes modulo diffeomorphisms homotopy equivalent to identity. \end{defn} Consider a fat graph $\Gamma$ that is dual to the ideal triangulation of $\Sigma_{g,s}:$ Vertices correspond to ideal triangles, and each edge of $\Gamma$ transversally intersects with an edge of the triangulation at exactly one point.
-We associate the real variable $z_\alpha$ to each edge $\alpha$ to parametrize the Teichmller space.
+\begin{defn} Teichmüller space $\mathcal T_{g,s}$ is the space of complex structures on a genus $g$ surface with $s$ holes modulo diffeomorphisms homotopy equivalent to identity. \end{defn} Consider a fat graph $\Gamma$ dual to an ideal triangulation of $\Sigma_{g,s}$, so that its vertices correspond to ideal triangles and its edges intersect the edges of the triangulation transversely at exactly one point.
+We associate a real variable $z_\alpha$ to each edge $\alpha$ of $\Gamma$ in order to parametrize the Teichmüller space.
 Then,

-\begin{thm} \cite{14} For a fat graph $\Gamma$ derived from $\Sigma_{g,s}$, There is a bijection between the set of points of $\mathcal T_{g,s}$ and the set $\mathbb R^{\text{the number of edges}}$ of assignments of real numbers to edges of the graph. \end{thm}
+\begin{thm} \cite{14} For a fat graph $\Gamma$ derived from $\Sigma_{g,s}$, there is a bijection between the set of points of $\mathcal T_{g,s}$ and the set $\mathbb R^{\text{the number of edges}}$ of assignments of real numbers to edges of the graph. \end{thm}